mattwarren/mattwarren.github.io/_posts/2016-09-19-Compact-strings-in-the-CLR.md

 So there is still an overall memory saving if the CLR provided an implementation that stored some strings in a more compact encoding that only takes **1 byte** per character (`ASCII` or even `ISO-8859-1 (Latin-1)`) and the rest as `Unicode` (**2 bytes** per character).

 **Aside:** If you are wondering "Why does C# use UTF-16 for strings?"
-Eric Lippert has a [great post on this exact subject](http://blog.coverity.com/2014/04/09/why-utf-16) and Jon Skeet has something interesting to say about the subject in ["Of Memeory and Strings"](http://codeblog.jonskeet.uk/2011/04/05/of-memory-and-strings/)
+Eric Lippert has a [great post on this exact subject](http://blog.coverity.com/2014/04/09/why-utf-16) and Jon Skeet has something interesting to say about the subject in ["Of Memory and Strings"](http://codeblog.jonskeet.uk/2011/04/05/of-memory-and-strings/)

 ### Real-world data